 Note 1: Font 17 and 19 are extended ASCII characters, with width fixed at 8 pixels for all characters.

-Note 2: All fonts included in the BT815/6 ROM are widely available to the market-place for general usage.
-See section nine for specific copyright data and links to the corresponding license agreements.
+Note 2: All fonts included in the BT817/8 ROM are widely available to the market-place for general usage.

 4.4 SPI NOR Flash Interface